 Q: Why would you recommend your book to students?
 What do you hope they gain from reading it?

-MR: Kantor and Grotowski are very influential figures for contemporary world theatre.
+MR: Kantor and Grotowski are very influential figures in contemporary world theatre.
 Akropolis and Dead Class are both considered masterpieces of twentieth-century theatre.
 I hope that by reading my book, students will be able to discover the roots of some of the modern trends and movements.
-This in turn will inspire them, I hope, to put their own twist, their own interpretation, on the aesthetic and theoretical framework of their work.
+This, in turn, will inspire them, I hope, to put their own twist, their own interpretation, on the aesthetic and theoretical framework of their work.